 There are many cheap car insurance companies in Pennsylvania.
 Before considering driving without insurance, it may be a good idea to shop around.
 Chances are that you may find a policy within your budget.

 Frequently asked questions

-No, it doesn’t.
-In fact, Pennsylvania is the ninth lowest state for uninsured drivers in the nation.
-As of the Insurance Information Institute’s latest study, Pennsylvania only had an 8% uninsured driver rate.
+Pennsylvania does not have a high number of estimated uninsured drivers.
+In fact, Pennsylvania is the sixth-lowest state for estimated uninsured drivers in the nation.
+As of the Insurance Information Institute’s latest study, only 6 percent of Pennsylvania drivers were estimated to be uninsured.

 Although your rate may vary based on your rating factors, the average cost of a car insurance policy in Pennsylvania is $2,002 per year for a full coverage policy and $441 for minimum coverage.
 This data shows that Pennsylvania’s full coverage premium is slightly higher than the national average of $1,771 per year.
 However, minimum coverage in Pennsylvania is 24 percent lower than the national average, which is $545 per year.